sailrs-io/pwa/README.md

 convenient way.
 Pretty much like with workbox itself, you can either use `recipes` or configure your service worker completely as you desire.

-## Using recipes
+## Using Recipes

-For the easiest way to configure your service worker use the code below.
+The easiest way to configure your service worker the following snippet:

 ```typescript
 import { setupServiceWorker } from '@sailrs/pwa'